 Secondly, you must come prepared with three or four examples of success.
 Ideally, they will be aligned with the characteristics the organisation are looking for but also with the five core elements that a Chair is likely to want to see in a successful candidate.

-Next, you need to give some consideration to the interview itself.
-Specifically, the questions you will be asked and how to respond to them.
+Once you have these two elements sorted, you need to give some consideration to the interview questions that you will be asked and how to respond to them.

 6 Types of Board Interview Questions

-There are generally half a dozen types of questions you will be asked in an interview.
-In no particular order they will be:
+There are generally six types of board interview questions you will be asked in an interview.
+In no particular order, they are

-- General questions about you, your background, motivation for the role and the ubiquitous ‘why do you want this role’ question.
+- General questions about you, your background, motivation for the role and the universal question, ‘Why do you want this role?’

-- Questions about your Governance Style – what sort of non-executive are you – your style of interaction with the board and Chair.
+- Questions about your Governance Style – what sort of non-executive are you – your approach to interacting with the board and Chair.

-- Questions about your Skills and Commercial Acumen and why they are relevant at board level.
+- Questions about your Skills and Commercial Acumen and why they are of value at board level.